SogMuncher/Monomania/README.md

-# Power-Struggle
+# Monomania
-This is the official repository for the digital adaptation of the board game "Power Struggle"
+This is the official repository for the digital adaptation of the board game Messiah/Power Struggle